Where to See a Kiwi Bird

 10. West Coast Wildlife Centre

 See New Zealand’s rarest kiwi, the rowi, in this kiwi hatchery and incubation centre in Franz Josef Glacier.
 The West Coast Wildlife Centre not only offers tours in their incubation centre (you might even see a hatching kiwi!), they also offer tours to see tuatara lizards and watch rowi kiwi in action in their artificial forest environment.
+Check out Viator and Tripadvisor for more details about the West Coast Wildlife Centre.

 Location: Cowan Street, Franz Josef Glacier, South Island.